Vyral/mark-ramey/_posts/2020-02-21-how-to-sell-your-home-part-2.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>I’m explaining the four Ps and how they’ll help get your home sold.</em></p>
+<p style="text-align: center;"><em>I’m explaining the four P's and how they’ll help get your home sold.</em></p>

 This message is part two in our series about both what to and not to do when selling your home.
-There are four Ps my team and I do to help our clients sell their houses:
+There are four P's my team and I do to help our clients sell their houses:

 **1\.
 Price.** When we price your property correctly for the market, we drive buyers to that listing.
 The more buyers that show up, the more opportunities a seller has.
 That means there’s a greater chance the seller will receive multiple offers, which puts them in a position of strength to negotiate.&nbsp;